 Capsule Exhibit Sponsors & Alliance Partners

-Jewish Heritage Alliance and the Museum of the Jewish People at Beit Hatfutsot have joined forces to create this Capsule Exhibit detailing the Saga of Sefarad (Jews of the Iberian Peninsula).
+Jewish Heritage Alliance and ANU Museum of the Jewish People (formerly Beit Hatfutsot) have joined forces to create this Capsule Exhibit detailing the Saga of Sefarad (Jews of the Iberian Peninsula).

-The relevance and necessity of this capsule exhibit is driven by a strategic alliance partnership representing a wide range of people, organizations and institutions with shared values and concern for promoting the Saga of Sefarad to the world at large.
-These people and organization have come together in order to achieve maximum impact of the collective.
+The capsule exhibit is supported by a strategic alliance partnership representing a wide range of people, organizations and institutions with shared values and concern for promoting the Saga of Sefarad to the world at large.
+The exhibit will be displayed and sturdied around the USA and the globe.

 Capsule Exhibit Sponsors

 ANU Museum of the Jewish People is the largest Jewish Museum in the world, focused on telling the ongoing story of the Jewish people to people of all faiths.

 |Jewish Heritage Alliance